miladra/struts2-login/README.md

-# this is a simple login application with struts2 and maven
+# this is a simple login application with struts2-mvc